Paints Sweep LumberKings in Two-Game Series, Gordon Hits Three Run Homer

 Clinton LumberKings News Release

-CLINTON, Iowa - The Chillicothe Paints (15-7) secured a hard-fought 6-4 victory over the Clinton LumberKings (15-10) on Saturday night at NelsonCorp Field.
+CLINTON, Iowa - The Clinton Elotes (16-10) delivered a commanding performance against the Burlington Bees (11-13) on Friday night at NelsonCorp Field, securing a 10-0 victory.

-Noah Gordon's three-run homer brought the LumberKings within striking distance to take the lead but ultimately the offense fell flat on prime scoring chances.
+Jack Turgasen and Drew Duckhorn threw a combined one-hitter through seven innings on the mound.
+Jalen Martinez hit his third home run of the season to put the 10-run rule into effect.

+The scoring began in the first inning when Karson Grout singled to right field, driving in Myles Davis.
+The Elotes continued to build their lead in the second inning as Jaden Hackbarth advanced to second on a wild pitch, followed by Blake Timmons moving to third and Byron Blaise scoring on another wild pitch.

 • Discuss this story on the Prospect League message board...